 - 1. Students must be continuously enrolled throughout candidacy in NRSG 998 (offered fall and spring and not required the semester the student is graduating) and NRSG 999. - 2.
 Full time enrollment after CE is one credit. - 3.
 A minimum of 7 months is required between successful completion of CE and the final oral defense of the dissertation.

-- 4. Candidacy will be terminated if continuous enrollment is not maintained.(part time students do not have to enroll in the summer unless University Resources are used including faculty time), Full time students do have to enroll in the summer. - 5.
+The time frame from candidacy to graduation is 4 years. - 4.
+Candidacy will be terminated if continuous enrollment is not maintained.
+(Part time students do not have to enroll in the summer unless University Resources are used including faculty time).
+Full time students do have to enroll in the summer. - 5.
 If enrollment is not possible due to illness or other mitigating circumstances, a leave of absence (LOA) of a specified period may be requested.
 Student, in consultation with chair of supervisory committee, requests the LOA in writing to Director of PhD program who will forward the request to Graduate Studies.